diskerror/Pcre2PhpStub/README.md

 Version 0.3 is a work in progress.
 Pcre2PhpEx is still at v0.2.

 # PCRE2
 These are fully function stub classes for PHP which mimic the behavior of the compiled PCRE2 extension.
-This project starts at version 0.3 which corresponds to version 0.3 of the project Pcre2PhpEx.
+This project will be tagged version 0.3 which will correspond to version 0.3 of the project Pcre2PhpEx when it set, and both versions features are set.

 ## Usage
 In PHP, the PCRE functions (from PHPUnit object):